alperencatak/Restaurants-Website-via-Leaflet/README.md

 # ツ Subject
-<p align="justify">Interactive website creation with rating and district filters for demo restaurants in Ankara via Leaflet.</p>
+<p align="justify">Interactive website creation with rating and district filters for restaurants in Ankara via Leaflet.</p>

 # ツ Abstract